 To facilitate this process, I integrate a range of skills, theories, and techniques which is trauma- informed and includes: Mindfulness, Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, positive psychology, and so much more.
 I am also an avid Health at Every Size® advocate and I am also a Certified Intuitive Eating Counsellor® .
 My goal is to offer you support that is tailored to your individual needs, and which takes in to account all of you - mind, body and soul.

 If you're interested in challenging the way that you think about food and your body, please get in touch to arrange for an initial consultation.
-I offer 1:1 therapy sessions both in person and online.
+I offer 1:1 therapy sessions online.
 I also facilitate therapeutic workshops and groups, so be sure to sign up to our mailing list if you'd like to hear more, or send us an email if you've got any questions.

 It is possible to find freedom!